DominikGazda/LibraryApp/README.md

 * [Rest documentation](#rest-documentation)
 * [To Do](#to-do)
 ## General info
-By using this application we can borrow and return books in library.
-I am creating this project because i want to learn how to create REST API by using Spring Boot and Angular.
+Library RESTful API created by using Spring

 ## Technologies
 Project is created with: